BatthewZ/cv-code-examples/README.md

 - Dependency injection
 - Nested SQL queries using multiple join types across tables
 - Data seeding

+### SmartBoard

+Further Programming University Assignment - **Java MVC project using JavaFX and Sqlite**

+This is a 'Tello-Lite' type application, where users can register, log in, and create projects, with KanBan board styled columns and tasks.
+Tasks can be reordered or moved from column to column.
+All project state is accessed and stored in sqlite locally.

+- UI built in JavaFX / FXML
+- Connects to Sqlite
+- JUnit testing
+- Sqlite schemas and queries created in Java

 ### MyDND: Keep Your 5e Character Sheets Sorted Online!